microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

 `AttrT` is the user-defined intersection attribute struct type.
 See `ReportHit` for definition.

 Validation errors:
-- Validate that `ray query` is a valid ray query handle.
 - Validate the compatibility of type `AttrT`.
-- Validate that `attributes` is a valid pointer.

 #### HitObject_MakeMiss